 - Are there collective negotiations and/or agreements on minimum wages and other forms of pay for self-employed (for example, wage rates, tariffs, fees, prices)?

-A report for this module was completed in mid-2022.
+A report for this module was published in November 2022:

 Eurofound research on minimum wages